Piotr1215/cloudrumble/docs/README.md

 #### Difference between docker stack ls and docker stack ps

-`docker stack ls` - lists all the stacks
+- `docker stack ls` - lists all the stacks
-`docker stack services` - list the services created by a stack `docker stack ps <stack-name>` - lists all the services running in a stack
+- `docker stack services` - list the services created by a stack
+- `docker stack ps <stack-name>` - lists all the services running in a stack

+#### Docker Swarm Networks

+- **Overlay networks**: manage communications among the Docker daemons participating in the swarm.You can attach a service to one or more existing overlay networks as well, to enable service-to-service communication.

+- **ingress network**: is a special overlay network that facilitates load balancing among a service’s nodes.
+When any swarm node receives a request on a published port, it hands that request off to a module called IPVS.
+IPVS keeps track of all the IP addresses participating in that service, selects one of them, and routes the request to it, over the ingress network.

+- **docker_gwbridge**: is a bridge network that connects the overlay networks (including the ingress network) to an individual Docker daemon’s physical network.

 ### Raft Consensus and Quorum